Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-usage.md

 ## Multicluster Services

-{{{ docsVersionInfo.k0rdentName }}} makes it easy to deploy services across one or more clusters from a single source template, ensuring uniformity and centralized tracking.
+{{{ docsVersionInfo.k0rdentName }}} makes it easy to deploy services across one or more clusters from a single source template, ensuring consistency and centralized tracking.

 Keep in mind that in the context of {{{ docsVersionInfo.k0rdentName }}}, a `Service` is a one or more applications deployed with Helm according to a Service Template, which is separate from a Kubernetes `Service` object.